How to Find a Development Mentor

 How does mentoring work in the coding world?
 Is it beneficial?
 How can you find great mentors?

-Is Finding a Mentor Important for Developers?
+Is Finding a Development Mentor Important?

 One of the challenges for new programmers is finding out that there are a lot more opinions than rules.
 The mentors provide an outside perspective which might reinforce or might differ from the instructor’s opinions.
 That’s really valuable.
 It’s also just not possible for a few instructors to possibly spend much one-on-one time with each student, where outside mentors are typically more available to spend an hour or two per week pairing.
 And lastly, it’s great for the hiring process; we’ve had students from every class go to work with mentors.